 Dissolved noble gas abundances in groundwater other than helium that exceed an equilibrium amount are due to dissolution of excess air.
 Incorporation of excess air into recharged groundwater is thought to occur when air in the vadose zone is trapped by a plug of recharge water and is transported to deep enough depths that it is dissolved.
 Groundwater recharged through a vadose zone likely has excess dissolved air.
 In almost all cases the composition of the excess air is the same as the atmosphere (Heaton et al., 1981).
-Therefore, the amount of noble gases dissolved in groundwater above the equilibrium amount is a simple arithmetic addition of each noble gas relative to each other within a single sample should reflect a single equilibrium solubility temperature at the time of groundwater recharge.
+Therefore, the amount of noble gases dissolved in groundwater above the equilibrium amount is a simple arithmetic addition of each noble gas from the atmosphere.
+Consequently, the amount of each dissolved noble gas relative to each other within a single sample should reflect a single equilibrium solubility temperature at the time of groundwater recharge.
 The amount of excess air dissolved in a groundwater can also provide qualitative information about the type of groundwater recharge.
 For instance, high excess air content may suggest recharge by a periodic "piston" flow under vadose zone conditions.
 Little excess air may suggest recharge with a limited vadose zone such as in river or lake infiltration.